Sustainable Mobility Management MBA

 Students are able to independently identify, analyze and design strategic approaches taking into account the consequences of environmental changes for planning, management and controlling.
 They do this by incorporating interdependent technological, economic, business and legal processes in companies and organizations and taking into account social responsibility and sustainable development.
 Students will be able to define the main features of management in the transport sector, apply problem-solving skills to case studies using different fields of knowledge and to present options for optimizing the transport sector.

-M06 Mobility: Actors and Systems (6 ECTS)
+M06 Mobility Behaviour and Human-Centered Design (6 ECTS)

 M07 Lectures Series: Transition toward Sustainable Mobility (6 ECTS)